• Employment

 Tandem Friends School is a co-educational, diverse, independent day school for grades 5-12.
 The school is located on a 31-acre campus in Charlottesville, Virginia.
 It was founded as The Tandem School in 1970, and was affiliated as a Quaker (Friends) school in 1995.

-Tandem Friends is an Equal Opportunity Employer and is continually seeking to diversify its staff.
+Tandem Friends is an Equal Opportunity Employer.

 Tandem Friends does not discriminate on the basis of race, color, sex, religion, gender identity, sexual orientation or national ethnic origin in the administration of its educational policies, hiring policies, admissions policies, scholarship or loan programs, or athletic and other school-administered programs.
 People of color and members of other underrepresented groups are encouraged to apply.